geophile/geophile.c/README.md

         OrderedIndex* index = createIndex();

-`RecordArray` is an example of an `OrderedIndex` implementation, and is included in the `test` directory.
+`RecordArray` is an example of an `OrderedIndex` implementation, and is included in the `examples` directory.
 It is not intended for commerical use, and so is not included in `libgeophile.so`.

 A `SpatialIndex` is created: